edupaulos/edupaulos/README.md

 I'm a **Software Engineer**, passionate about Front-End, UI/UX and Design!

 ### Recent work
-- Recently worked on backend using Elixir lang. 🧪
+- Recently worked on backend using Elixir lang 🧪 ;
-- I also worked for a smartlocker project that you can find [here](https://gitlab.com/oz_wonderland/py-locker) .
+- I also worked for a smartlocker project that you can find [here](https://gitlab.com/oz_wonderland/py-locker) ;
-- Now, I'm in a Front-End intership using React ⚛
+- Now, I'm in a Front-End intership using React ⚛ .

 ### GitHub Analytics